 Wondering how to be a great house sitter?
 Here are useful tips, pros and cons of house sitting which you should find helpful in deciding if it’s right for you.
 And even if you’re already doing house sitting, you never know, you may just discover something new or come across a useful reminder in this article.

 At House and Home Sitters most of our sitters across the UK are either retired folk or they work from home so their location is irrelevant as long as they have Wi-Fi.
 Some are writers, others school teachers who only do house sitting during their school holidays.
 We only operate in the UK, so cannot help you if you’re seeking house sits abroad, but these pointers are still relevant whatever your travel dreams.

-Speaking of travel, we all have the itch to break away again, hopefully soon, once we have weathered the silent storm, the COVID-19 pandemic and accompanying lockdowns.
+Speaking of travel, we all have the itch to break away again, hopefully soon, once we have weathered the silent storm, the COVID-19 pandemic and its accompanying lockdowns.